 Ethical considerations guided the study throughout.
 Informed consent was obtained from all participants before data collection, with clear communication of the voluntary nature of participation and the right to withdraw at any time.
-Anonymity and confidentiality were maintained through pseudonymization and secure storage of recordings and transcripts with restricted access.
+Anonymity and confidentiality were maintained through pseudonymisation and secure storage of recordings and transcripts with restricted access.
 Given the sensitivity of widowhood-related experiences, interview procedures were conducted with attention to participants' comfort, privacy, and emotional well-being.

-As a qualitative case study, the findings are intended to provide depth of understanding rather than statistical generalization.
+This qualitative case study aims to provide an in-depth understanding rather than statistical generalisation.
 The purposive and snowball sampling strategies may privilege participants with stronger social visibility or access to networks, and interview narratives may be shaped by recall and social desirability dynamics.
 These limitations were mitigated through triangulation, systematic coding procedures, and participant verification of interpretive summaries.